mumbi-prog/Explora-cars/README.md

 ## Live Site Deployment

 Deploy your backend to a production server using platforms like Heroku or AWS or Vercel or Netlify.
-Live Site
-You can access the live version of the Transaction Tracker application on GitHub Pages by visiting the following link: [https://explora-cars-production.up.railway.app/customers](https://explora-cars-production.up.railway.app/customers)
+Access the Transaction Tracker application on Railway via the following link: [Live Site](https://explora-cars-production.up.railway.app/customers).
+This link will take you to the backend of the application.

 ## Copyright and License